GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

    :width: 600
    :alt: raw science image

+The broad, white and black vertical bands (slightly to the left of the middle) are related to the GMOS-S amplifier #5 issues.
 As can be seen, there are two obvious sources in this observation.
 Regardless of whether both of them are of interest to the program, DRAGONS will locate, trace, and extract them automatically.
 Each extracted spectrum is stored in an individual extension